patrickspencer/mathdeck/CONTRIBUTING.rst

 To contribute via Github, follow these instructions:

 - Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
-- If you feel uncomfortable or uncertain about an issue or your changes, feel free to email Patrick Spencer at patrick.spencer at mail.mizzou.edu and he will happily help you via email, irc, or whatever you are comfortable with.
+- If you feel uncomfortable or uncertain about an issue or your changes, feel free to email Patrick Spencer at pksg2d at mail.missouri.edu and he will happily help you via email, irc, or whatever you are comfortable with.
 - Fork `the repository <https://github.com/patrickspencer/mathdeck>`_ on
   GitHub to start making your changes to the **master** branch (or